 The History of the Central Land Council

-Justice Woodward’s first report in July 1973 recommended that a Central and a Northern Land Council be established in order to present to him the views of Aboriginal people.
+Justice Woodward’s first report to the federal government in July 1973 recommended setting up a Central and a Northern Land Council to present to him the views of Aboriginal people.

 A 1975 meeting of representatives of Central Australian Aboriginal communities elected Charlie Perkins as the first Central Land Council chair and Wenten Rubuntja as his deputy.

 Following Justice Woodward’s final report, Gough Whitlam's Labor government drew up a Land Rights Bill, which Malcolm Fraser's Liberal/Country government passed on the 16th December 1976.